 When you plead guilty, you’re in a position where the judge is going to sentence you.
-Fortunately, if you’re going to agree to plead guilty, you already know what the sentence is going to be.
+Fortunately, if you’re going to agree to plead guilty in a San Fernando Valley Court, you already know what the sentence is going to be.
 There are rare cases where you plead guilty and your sentence is put inside of a range.

 If there’s a disadvantage, it has to do with you giving up all your rights.
 If you’re going to end up with a conviction of a felony, you’ll no longer be able to vote and you won’t be able to use or possess weapons.
 There are a number of other things that you’ll have to give up, but they’ll all be terms and conditions of your probation, if you get a probationary sentence.